What's one of the best ways to earn more from the articles you write?

-The only time when you cannot sell the article simultaneously in different countries is if you sign over “All Rights” to a magazine.
+You can't sell your article simultaneously in different countries if you sign over “All Rights” to a magazine.
 Signing over “All Rights” means that you are not permitted to sell the story to anyone else, ever again.

 This is unusual in my experience.
 Very few editors that I've worked with have requested “All Rights”.
 And when I do run into this situation, I make sure I'm well-compensated because selling "all rights" ends the income stream for the article.

 Bottom line: read the contracts carefully.
-Don’t sign away your rights unless they are paying you top dollar.
-Keep the door open to earn more.
+Don’t sign away your rights unless they're paying you top dollar.
+Keep the door open to earn more from your articles.

 As long as you haven't signed away your rights, go ahead and query your stories to magazine editors in as many English speaking countries as you can find.

-It’s good business to sell the same story to magazines in different countries.
+It’s simply good business to sell the same story to magazines in different countries.
 You earn more by selling your articles around the world.
-And it helps make up for the low pay so many editors offer these days.
+And it makes up for the low paying publications out there.

-There are lots of places where you can find international publications.
+There are lots of places to find international publications - here are five choices:

 Not really.
-There are only a couple things I can think of.
+There are only a couple things that are important:

 People always wonder how they’ll get paid in different currencies.
-Since you want to earn more by selling overseas, this is an important topic!
+Since you want to earn more by selling overseas, this is the most important topic.

 You can use Paypal (or similar services) to send invoices and receive payment.
 I’ve found Paypal to be incredibly easy.
 Check with your overseas editor and find out if they are willing to make payment via Paypal.